Spherical inspirals of spinning bodies into Kerr black holes: Spinning bodies orbiting a Kerr black hole

 which can be interpreted as the total specific energy and the component of the total specific angular momentum parallel to the symmetry axis.

 It is easy to see that in geometric units, the spin magnitude $S$ has the dimension of the angular momentum, thus

 where $q =\mu/M$ is the small mass ratio, and $\chi = S/\mu^2$ is the dimensionless spin.
-For the EMRI binaries detectable by LISA, $\chi \leq 1$. \footnote{An EMRI is observable by LISA if the mass of the central BH is within $10^{5.5} -10^7 M_\odot$.
-In this mass range, the MBH Hill mass is such that stars or brown dwarfs are tidally disrupted well before reaching the last stable orbit~\cite{Gezari:2014td}.
-White dwarfs, neutron stars and black holes are the only known astrophysical objects that are compact enough to plunge into the central BH for these EMRIs.
-Black holes have spin $\chi \leq 1$ due to the Kerr bound, while typical neutron stars have $\chi \sim \mathcal (1/10)$ and $\chi\lesssim 0.6$ due to the mass-shed limit~\cite{Hartl:2002ig}.
+For the EMRI binaries detectable by LISA, $\chi \leq 1$. \footnote{An EMRI is observable by LISA if the mass of the central black hole is within $10^{5.5} -10^7 M_\odot$.
+In this mass range, the MBH Hill mass is such that main-sequence stars or brown dwarfs are tidally disrupted before reaching the last stable orbit~\cite{Gezari:2014td}.
+White dwarfs, neutron stars and black holes are the only known astrophysical objects that are compact enough to plunge into the central black hole for these EMRIs.
+Black holes have spin $\chi \leq 1$ due to the Kerr bound, while typical neutron stars have $\chi \sim \mathcal (1/10)$ and $\chi\lesssim 0.6$ due to the mass-shedding limit~\cite{Hartl:2002ig}.
 White dwarfs can have spins $\chi \sim 10$, but the product $q \chi \ll 1$ for EMRIs.}

 As described in \cite{Skoupy:2023}, it is sufficient for EMRIs to truncate the equations of motion at the linear-in-spin order $\mathcal O(q \chi)$.
 Then, the four-momentum and four-velocity are collinear ($P^\mu = \mu \dv*{\tilde{z}^\mu}{\tau}$) and the particle's trajectory can be expanded as $\tilde z = x_{\rm g} + q \chi \delta x$, with $x^\mu_{\rm g}$ a referential geodesic, and $\delta x$ the correction due to the test body's spin.
 The equations of motion then take the form